dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp1101.md

 (map 'vector #'* #(1 2 3 4 5) #(10 9 8 7 6)) ==> #(10 18 24 28 30)

 MAP-INTO is like MAP except instead of producing a new sequence of a given type, it places the results into a sequence passed as the first argument.
 This sequence can be the same as one of the sequences providing values for the function.
-For instance, to sum several vectors--a, b, and c--into one, you could write this:
+For instance, to sum several vectors -- a, b, and c -- into one, you could write this:

 (map-into a #'+ a b c)